Back to species list

 Description

-30–41 cm (12–16 in) long with a small, pigeon-like head and neck and sturdy compact body.
-Long pointed wings and tail.
-Legs and toes are feathered; the small feet lack a hind toe and the three front toes are fused together.
-Upper surface is feathered with a fleshy pad underneath, resembling a paw more than an avian foot.
-Plumage is buff-coloured and barred above with a black belly patch and pale underwings.
-Male has grey head and breast, orange face, and grey breast band.
-Female has duller plumage, lacks the breast band, but shows more barring on the upperparts.
+30–41 cm (12–16 in) long with a small, pigeon-like head and neck, sturdy compact body, long pointed wings, and tail.
+Legs and toes are feathered; small feet lack a hind toe, and the three front toes are fused together with a fleshy pad underneath.
+Plumage is buff-coloured, barred above, with a black belly patch and pale underwings.
+Male has a grey head and breast, orange face, and grey breast band.
+Female has duller plumage, lacks the breast band, and shows more barring on the upperparts.

 Identification

-The black belly and pale underwings distinguish this species from the related Tibetan sandgrouse.
-Male is recognized by its grey head and breast, orange face, and grey breast band.
-Female has duller overall plumage and lacks the breast band, though it has more barring on the upperparts.
+Black belly and pale underwings distinguish this species from the related Tibetan sandgrouse.
+Male identified by grey head and breast, orange face, and grey breast band.
+Female distinguished by duller plumage, absence of breast band, and increased upperpart barring.

 Distribution & Habitat

-Breeds across middle latitudes of central Asia on dry steppes and similar habitats.
-Partial migrant, especially from northern parts of range in Kazakhstan and Mongolia; the extent of southerly winter movements depends on snowfall amounts.
-Occasional irruptions occur as a vagrant across Europe as far west as Great Britain (where it has bred) and Ireland.
-Western Siberian range has contracted as steppes become more agricultural.
+Breeds across middle latitudes of central Asia on dry steppes.
+Partial migrant, especially from northern range in Kazakhstan and Mongolia.
+Occasionally irrupts as a vagrant across Europe to Great Britain and Ireland.
+Western Siberian range has contracted due to agricultural expansion.

 Behavior & Ecology